 Organizations that rely on real-time data collection often have networks of cables that connect various sensors and devices.
 These cables carry data from the devices back to a central location where it can be analyzed.
 The speed at which data can be carried on these cables is crucial to the success of real-time data collection.

-Cables are trending toward faster and more compact systems
+Cables are trending towards faster and more compact systems

 As the world of manufacturing evolves, so too do the products that serve it.
 This is especially true for cables, which are playing an increasingly important role in motion control systems and industrial automation.